Roof Leak Detection in Florida Homes (Step-by-Step Guide)

 Metal Roofs

 Depending on whether you have a standing seam or corrugated metal roof, the signs of a leak may vary.
-On corrugated roofs, loose screws are often the culprit.
+On corrugated metal systems, loose screws are often the culprit.
 For both types, look for damaged flashing, overlapping seams, rust, or holes in the panels.
 Water may travel along the metal before entering, so the damage might be a few feet from the actual leak.

 Flat Roofs